SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

    and state.
 King Wenceslas IV wanted to appoint bishops himself, while the Catholic hierarchy had other ideas.
 So, a conflict of political power.
-2. Jan Nepomuk was hearing the confession of Queen Sophia, and afterwards the jealous King wanted to know what his wife said.
+2. Jan Nepomuk was hearing the confession of Queen Sophia, and afterwards the jealous King Wenceslas wanted to know what his wife said.
 The Seal of the Confessional meant absolute secrecy, so&hellip; a conflict with a very powerful, very jealous, very enraged husband.

 Situation number 2 is what's depicted in the reliefs above.
 The woman in the background of the first relief is speaking into the grille in a confessional.
 The